Human Resources Management history, best and worst practices, HRM process, handy examples and more to be found in this

 In response to the growing need for welfare reforms, especially within the labor force, came a few schools of thought based on case studies which paved the way for HR.
 Frederick Taylor's case study on the principles of scientific management was the starting point for championing better management of workers.
-Using a scientific method to determine the most efficient way to work, workers were matched to tasks they are suited to, proactively monitoring performance, providing feedback and allocating planning tasks to managers so workers can focus on the task at hand.
+Using a scientific method to determine the most efficient way to work.
+This meant that workers were matched to tasks they are suited to, proactively monitoring performance, providing feedback and allocating planning tasks to line managers so workers can focus on the task at hand.

 There was also Elton Mayo and the Hawthorne studies which initially focused on how working conditions impacted productivity, but subsequently revealed a pinnacle factor in improving production was the recognition of the importance of psychological and social factors at work.

 This created the first HR roles, which at the time fell under the titles of ‘employment manager’ and ‘labor manager’.
 However, between the 1900s and 1960s this was prior to the term Human Resources Management.
 Once HRM was coined, this area of employee management was largely focused on administration and welfare advancements with multiple reforms such as the Wagner Act of 1935.
 The Fair Labor Standards Act accounted for minimum wages for laborers and the Social Security Act ensured old age benefits for people after retirement.

 It was between the 1960s and 1970s that HRM gained momentum after the passing of several acts like the Equal Pay Act of 1963, the Civil Rights Act of 1964, the Employee Retirement Income Security Act of 1974, and the Occupational Safety and Health Act of 1970.
 These laws ensured the safety and protected the rights of employees.
 Laws were enacted to prevent discrimination of disabled workers under the Americans With Disabilities Act in 1990.